SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-1/Basic-Math/Test your skills-Math/Tasks/math2.md

 # Math task 2

-In the second task you are already provided with two calculations, with the results stored in the variables <em>result</em> and <em>result2.</em>But these results aren't what we want; you'll need to take the calculations and change them to give us what we want.
+In the second task you are already provided with two calculations, with the results stored in the variables <em>result</em> and <em>result2.</em><br>
+But these results aren't what we want; you'll need to take the calculations and change them to give us what we want.

 What do we want?
 After multiplying the two results together and formatting the result to 2 decimal places, the final result should be 10.42.